 Waiving lien rights or releasing a lien… it can be easy to mix up these concepts.
 But when it comes to lien rights, it is extremely important to understand the distinctions.
-Lien waivers and lien releases are completely different.
-Here is a super-simple breakdown.
+However, lien waivers and lien releases are completely different.
+Let’s repeat that just so there’s no confusion:

-A lien waiver is used to preemptively waive lien rights.
+A lien waiver is used to waive lien rights – before any lien is filed.
 A lien waiver happens before a lien is actually filed.
 The party submitting a lien waiver is stating that they waive the right to lien against the project.

 Generally, the party making payment will request that a subcontractor, supplier, or another party they have hired, sign a lien waiver in exchange for payment.